 Where to start

 If you're seriously considering teaching, get in touch with a local school and ask if you can spend some time volunteering.
-See if you can spend time in a range of different environments to get a really strong understanding of what is it like to work in a school.
+See if you can spend time in a range of different environments to get a really strong understanding of what it's like to work in a school.
 Find a United Learning school near you

 You’ll also need to start doing some research, as there are multiple postgraduate routes to becoming a teacher!
 Here’s a couple of things to think about: